 We know more about ethnic disproportionality in the child welfare system, based on data collected by local authorities.
 Bywaters et al. (2019) found children in England from 'Asian' backgrounds were nearly three times less likely to be in care than 'White' children and almost four times less likely than 'Black' children.
 'White British' children were more likely to be in care than their 'Black African' peers, except in areas of high deprivation.
-Whereas 'White British' children were less likely to be in care than their 'Black African' peers, except in care than 'Black Caribbean' children, regardless of the deprivation level of their neighbourhood.
+Whereas 'White British' children were less likely to be in care than 'Black Caribbean' children, regardless of the deprivation level of their neighbourhood.
 There were also significant variations in rates between different communities within broader ethnicity labels.
 In the broader 'Asian' community, children who identify as Indian were far less likely to have been involved in children's services than those from Pakistani or Bangladeshi backgrounds (Bywaters et al. 2019).

 We know less about the ethnicity of children and families entering the family justice system through private law.
 This is because in public law cases the information is collected by local authorities who complete the application.
 In private law, applicants provide data and are less likely to share information.
-Cafcass supplements what information it can when it undertakes safeguarding checks or does direct work with children.
+Cafcass supplements what

-1 In a similar vein to Bywaters et al. (2019), ethnic categories have been placed inverted commas to recognise that these are artificial labels.
+&lt;sup>1 In a similar vein to Bywaters et al. (2019), ethnic categories have been placed inverted commas to recognise that these are artificial labels.
 As the authors note 'there is great diversity of background, history, culture and religion amongst 'Asian Indian' or 'Black African' children, as there is amongst 'White British' children.
 However, these categories are a useful starting place for seeing patterns of policy and practice affecting children' (Bywaters et al. 2019, p 150).